You might have heard of the phrase “paradigm shift” when people are talking about taking a new approach to an idea, or to a business.

 This can feel tedious, but it's almost like rewriting the part of your brain that may still be clinging to an outdated paradigm.

 You might want to do this first thing in the morning to set the tone for the day, or before bed to encourage dreams of the life you’re creating.

 Now that you've completed steps 1-6, keep repeating them to shift your paradigm.
 Paradigm shifting isn't always obvious, but you'll slowly begin to see how much more positive you are.

 This, in turn, will start to attract positivity into your life – including the things you've been wanting to manifest for a long time.

-You can add new habits into your paradigm-shifting exercises any time you notice that you’re feeling down or unproductive.
+You can add new habits to manifest your goals with paradigm-shifting exercises – do these any time you notice that you’re feeling down or unproductive.

 Now that you've figured out how to instigate and sustain a paradigm shift, you can try other, similar techniques to enhance your manifestation skills even more.

 In particular, the positive manifestation is supported by dream journaling – a natural extension of your paradigm-shifting skills.

 While your paradigm-shifting involved writing out a short description of a habit, dream journaling goes a step further and asks you to write a whole narrative about the life you want to create.